ofekharpaz/TCP-Server/README.md

 After a request is sent the program parses it and find if its valid, if it is then return the requested path file/folder. if it isn't valid, we send an error message accoarding to the errors of HTTP.

 The server supports HTTP/1.0 or HTTP/1.1.
+In addition, only the following file types are supported:
+HTML, jpg, gif, png, css, au, wav, avi, mpeg, mp3.

 To run the program, run the server.c file from terminal and insert 3 arguments: port, num of threads and how many requests it should handle before self destructing. needless to say that those parameters need